Shoreline Care Team

 What Happens After I Make a Report?

-information to assist in identifying potential behavioral patterns.
+all reported information to assist in identifying potential behavioral patterns.

-Who Serves on the BIT?
+Who Serves on The Care Team?

 - Lianne Almughirah, Director, International Admissions and Student Services